colinmsaunders/roshambolo/README.md

 However, if there are is a tie, the player who has played that shape more often wins.
 If each player has played that shape the same number of times, then the player who has played the shape that beats it more wins.
-If still tied, then the player who has played the shape that it beats most wins.
-Finally, if still tied, a coin is tossed.
+If still tied, then a coin is tossed.

-For example, if both players play "Rock", then the player who has played rock more often wins.
-If both players have played rock the same amount of times, she who played "Scissors" more wins.
+For example, if both players play "Rock", then the player who has played "Rock" more often wins.
+If both players have played "Rock" the same amount of times, she who played "Scissors" more wins.
-If that is still tied, then the player who played "Paper" more wins.

 You can write a robot by implementing the get\_play() function in p\_robot/player.py: